unChaz/sci-fi-5e/docs/misc/alien_artifacts.md

 _Wondrous item, uncommon (requires attunement)_

 While you wear this pendant, you stabilize whenever you are dying at the start of your turn.
 In addition, whenever you roll a Hit Die to regain hit points, double the number of hit points it restores.

-### Portable Hole

-_Wondrous item, rare_

-This fine black cloth, soft as silk, is folded up to the dimensions of a handkerchief.
-It unfolds into a circular sheet 6 feet in diameter.

-You can use an action to unfold a _portable hole_ and place it on or against a solid surface, whereupon the _portable hole_ creates an extradimensional hole 10 feet deep.
-The cylindrical space within the hole exists on a different plane, so it can't be used to create open passages.
-Any creature inside an open _portable hole_ can exit the hole by climbing out of it.

-You can use an action to close a _portable hole_ by taking hold of the edges of the cloth and folding it up.
-Folding the cloth closes the hole, and any creatures or objects within remain in the extradimensional space.
-No matter what's in it, the hole weighs next to nothing.

-If the hole is folded up, a creature within the hole's extradimensional space can use an action to make a DC 10 Strength check.
-On a successful check, the creature forces its way out and appears within 5 feet of the _portable hole_ or the creature carrying it.
-A breathing creature within a closed _portable hole_ can survive for up to 10 minutes, after which time it begins to suffocate.

-Placing a _portable hole_ inside an extradimensional space created by a _bag of holding_, _handy haversack_, or similar item instantly destroys both items and opens a gate to the Astral Plane.
-The gate originates where the one item was placed inside the other.
-Any creature within 10 feet of the gate is sucked through it and deposited in a random location on the Astral Plane.
-The gate then closes.
-The gate is one-way only and can't be reopened.

 ### Potion of Climbing